CatMLima/Assignment10HBV205M/Updated README.md

 A sample project with JUnit 4 showcasing JUnit 4 testing, including test suites and test coverage.

-This project is a Maven project that can be cloned via `git clone` and at the same time also be used as IDE projects.
+This project can be cloned via `git clone` and is a Maven project and at the same time can also be used as IDE project.

 The files in `.settings`, `.classpath`,  `.project` are specific for the Eclipse IDE, you can ignore them.

 `mvn test` runs all test cases in classes ending with `Test`.

 If you want to use this project with a Java IDE:
 - IntelliJ: Start a new project from version control, i.e. clone this project.
 IntelliJ should notice that this is an Eclipse project and a Maven project and asks you about the project style to use.
 Inn case of doubt, choose `Maven`.
 - Visual Studio Code: Clone it (Help -> Show All Commands -> Type in: `Git: Clone`.
-This should be enough.
+This should be sufficient.
 - Eclipse: see steps below:

 Import to Eclipse via: